VU-IVM/VineCopulas/CONTRIBUTING.md

 ## Review Process

-All pull requests will undergo a review process before being merged.
+All pull requests will undergo a review process before being accepted.
 Reviewers may provide feedback or request changes to ensure the quality of the codebase.